sagarpatel8384/gift-exchange-app/README.md

 ## License

-Gift Exchange App is MIT Licensed.
+GiftSwap App is MIT Licensed.
 See LICENSE for details.